harendra-kumar/concise-haskell/abstraction-and-composition.rst

 function.
 Every abstraction technique is some form of function which is the basic composition tool as well.
 When we are composing a set of objects our basic tool is a monoid or some form of monoid.

-Parametric polymorphism and ad-hoc polymorphism are abstraction tools in the type space.
-They should be thought about separately.

 Basic, function like abstraction and composition tools: